Go back

 Federica: Were you a happy family?

-When I was 16, my parents sent me to business school in Sierre to improve my French.
+When I was 16, my parents sent me to learn home economics in Lucens to improve my French.
 I studied there over the winter, and when school finished in April, it was beautiful.

-Federica: Your parents have always been very supportive and motivated you to learn more, didn’t they?
+Federica: Your parents have always been very supportive and motivated you to learn more, haven’t they?

-Considering the narrower mindset of the time, it’s something really special, particularly as few parents would have been so open-minded with their children.
+It’s something really special, particularly as few parents at that time would have been so open-minded with their children.

 Godly: Yes, well, they didn’t really have the time to spoil us.
 But yes, they were very open-minded.
 We grew up learning different languages.